-If a merger results in a concentration, the approval of the ACA is required and, in this case, the completion of the merger takes an additional term of one month.
+If a merger results in a concentration, the approval of the ACA is required and, in this case, the completion of the merger takes an additional term of two to three months depending on the type of procedure to be followed.

-The following are considered concentrations which must be approved by the ACA in cases where, during the year prior to the transaction: (a) the combined worldwide turnover of all participating companies is more that 7 billion ALL (approx. EUR 50 million) and the domestic Albanian turnover of at least one participating company is more than 200 million ALL (approx. EUR 1.4 million); or (b) the combined domestic turnover of all of the participating companies is more than 400 million ALL (approx. EUR 2.9 million) and the domestic turnover of at least one of the participating companies is more than 200 million ALL (approx. EUR 1.4 million).
+The following are considered concentrations which must be approved by the ACA in cases where, during the year prior to the transaction: (a) the combined worldwide turnover of all participating companies is more than ALL 7 billion (approx. EUR 50 million) and the domestic Albanian turnover of at least one participating company is more than ALL 200 million (approx. EUR 1.4 million); or (b) the combined domestic turnover of all of the participating companies is more than ALL 400 million (approx. EUR 2.9 million) and the domestic turnover of at least one of the participating companies is more than ALL 200 million (approx. EUR 1.4 million).